-In order to find the right partners, use Meltwater’s Influencer Discovery tool.
+In order to find the right partners, use Meltwater’s Influencer Marketing Software or Klear's Influencer Discovery Platform.
 We help you to find influencers based on your audience’s demographic as well as your target market, industry, or topic.
 Their fans are already familiar with brands in your industry, ensuring that your content effectively targets the right audience.

 Influencer marketing should not involve too many one-off partnerships.
 As consumers seek out relatable, authentic content, “momentary endorsements” become less attractive to most brands and influencers.
 After all, consumers place less trust in influencers who readily promote a variety of brands.